-Learners are set assignments.
+Students are set assignments.
 These may be in the form of briefs, problem solving exercises and research investigations.
 They are contextualised using realistic scenarios.
 The assessment may require students to write a report, write a business proposal, deliver a presentation, or make conclusions based on extensive research into a practical investigation.

 All assessment is criterion-referenced, based on the achievement of specified learning outcomes.
 Each unit within a qualification has specified assessment guidance.